dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   <td valign="top" div style="width:425px">

-  You may elect to enter into an ongoing engagement to receive comprehensive advice and administration services, including investment advice.
+  You may elect to enter into an ongoing engagement to receive comprehensive advice (including investment advice), implementation and associated administration services.

+  Strategic advice engagements may include advice relating to investments, superannuation, retirement planning, personal insurance, estate planning, taxation considerations, aged care and other financial planning matters.

+  Under this engagement, we may agree a fixed monthly fee, an asset-based fee or a combination of both.
+Where an account contains borrowed funds, we will charge a fixed monthly fee.

-  The monthly fee is based on the complexity of the advice and required services, and invoiced monthly in advance.
+  Any fixed monthly fee will generally be based on the complexity of the advice and services required and will be invoiced monthly in advance.

+  Where an asset-based fee is used, the fee will generally be calculated at 0.75% per annum (including GST) of the assets under advice.
+The fee is calculated daily based on the value of the assets under advice and deducted from your investment account monthly in arrears.

-  The minimum fee is AUD 275 per month (AUD 3,300 pa), including GST, and the maximum fee is AUD 3,000 per month (AUD 36,000 pa), including GST.
+  The minimum ongoing fee under this engagement is AUD 275 per month (AUD 3,300 per annum) for individuals and AUD 400 per month (AUD 4,800 per annum) for couples.
+All fees are inclusive of GST.

+  The actual fee payable will depend on the value of the assets under advice, the complexity of the advice and services provided, and the engagement arrangement agreed with you.

   </td>